Freshwater (Qld)

 In terms of cultural diversity, Freshwater records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Freshwater's population was found to be approximately aligned with the broader regional average in terms of cultural diversity, with 78.7% born in Australia, 88.9% being citizens, and 90.6% speaking English only at home.
-Christianity was identified as the predominant religion in Freshwater, accounting for 41.5% of its population.
-However, Judaism showed a notable overrepresentation, comprising 0.2% compared to the regional average of 0.2%.
+Freshwater's population was found to be roughly similar to the broader regional average in terms of cultural diversity, with 78.7% born in Australia, 88.9% being citizens, and 90.6% speaking English only at home.
+Christianity was the predominant religion in Freshwater, accounting for 41.5% of its population.
+However, Judaism showed an overrepresentation, comprising 0.2% compared to 0.1% across the rest of Queensland.

 Frequently Asked Questions - Diversity